nielsengoncalves/code-challenge/README.md

 ## Technical Details

 ### How thread safe was achieved?
-This solution is thread safe because it relies on native ConcurrentHashMap that locks at bucket level the record being modified.
+This solution is thread safe because it relies on native ConcurrentHashMap implementation that locks at bucket level the record being modified.
 So two threads can't modify the same record concurrently.

 ### Why this solution is O(1)?